 Review:

 The re-useable nature of this seed tray requires only adding new potting soil before each use.
-The deep 1.8 inch plugs allow for more root development despite the high cell count.
-We found the seedlings to easily grow for up to 4-6 weeks before requiring transplanting.
-Perfect for herbs, peppers, lettuces etc. Plugs are harder to remove at transplant time though and require loosening of the sides with a spoon or popsicle stick, increasing the chances of damaging roots.
+The deep 1.8-inch plugs allow for more root development despite the high cell count.
+We found the seedlings easy to grow for up to 4-6 weeks before requiring transplanting.
+Perfect for herbs, peppers, lettuces, etc. Plugs are harder to remove at transplant time, though, and require loosening of the sides with a spoon or popsicle stick, increasing the chances of damaging roots.

 Pros: